OpenSTEF/openstef/docs/source/user_guide/concepts/beam.rst

    - :ref:`concept_models` for the forecasting models that BEAM evaluates.
    - :ref:`concept_metalearning` for how BEAM results inform model selection decisions.
    - :ref:`guide_backtesting` for a practical guide to setting up and running benchmarks.
+   - :doc:`/api/beam` for the full openstef-beam API reference.